What are the Key Messages 2021?

 Chronic absence is a call to action that we can and must address if we want all children and youth to benefit fully from an education that prepares them for success in school, work and life.
 Everyone can notice when absences start adding up and ensure steps are taken to address attendance barriers.

+To reflect the key role attendance plays in recovery, the 2021 Attendance Awareness Campaign theme is Rebound with Attendance!
 Below are key messages that everyone —districts, schools, preschools, health providers, public agencies and advocates, afterschool programs, community and service organizations, faith-based institutions, elected officials, businesses and families—can use this year to rally their school communities to engage and support students and families in order to improve attendance and achievement.

 1. Chronic absence reflects and contributes to educational inequity.